gollenia/scm/README.md

 # SSH Connection manager

-This is a small and (yet) not functional SSH connection manager.
+This is a small and (yet) dirty SSH connection manager.
 You can use it to quickly connect to different servers with different usernames and ports.

+## Features
+### Finished
-Every connection can have a letter assigned for quick access.
+- Every connection can have a shortcut assigned for quick access.
+- Connections can be accessed by their number (only 1-9)

+### Planned
+- Interactive connection editor (F2)
+- Help text (F1)
+- commandline options (shortcut, config file path, ...)
+- colors, icons (nerdfont)

 ## Build